Fasic/mindnow/readme.md

 Project name: mindnow

-- For running application using docker, run: `docker-compose up` from root directory.
+- For running application using docker, from root directory run: `docker-compose up -d db` then after db is up `docker-compose up -d web`.
 - Everything is initially set up, if desire is an empty DB run: `python manage.py flush`

 Initial DB setting has two users: